 If a person needs a desktop, getting an inexpensive laptop or another mobile device is a wise choice.
 This is especially true for Internet entrepreneurs.
 If you don’t have both, your freedom is restricted.

 Shortly after I got my ZT, I inherited a 17″ HP laptop from my mother.
-I had found it for her just over a year ago using the same research method described above.
+I found it for her just over a year prior using the same research method described above.
 So I know it’s a good one.
 It has proven to be an invaluable asset.